daniel3735928559/guppy/doc/api.md

   This function should be called for each div that you want to turn into a Guppy instance.

-* `Guppy.guppy_init(xsl_path, symbols_path)`: `xsl_path` is the path
+* `Guppy.get_symbols(symbol_files, callback)`: `symbol_files` is a
-  to `src/transform.xsl`, `symbols_path` is the path to `src/symbols.json`.
+  list of paths to JSON files of further symbols that should be accepted by Guppy.
+The special string `"builtins"` may also be included in the list to get Guppy's built-in symbol definitions (Greek letters, etc.).

   This function should only be called once per page.
-If `xsl_path` is `null`, then Guppy will default to a non-XSLT rendering method.

-* `Guppy.get_symbols(symbols_path, callback)`: `symbols_path` is the
-  path to a JSON file of further symbols that should be accepted by Guppy.
-This function should only be called once Guppy is initialised (e.g. inside the `ready_callback` function passed to the Guppy constructor).
-Any symbols defined by this file with the same name as symbols already defined will override those older definitions.
-Once the file is loaded, `callback` will be called if it was passed.
+  If the same symbol is defined in multiple files in the list, the definition that is used is from whichever file appears later in the `symbol_files` list.
+Once all files are loaded, `callback` will be called if it was passed.

 * `Guppy.prototype.get_content(type)`: `type` can be `"xml"`, `"latex"`, or `"text"`, and the function will return (respectively) the XML,